vocalmajority/educate/index.markdown

 Return to <a href="https://vocalmajority.github.io/about/">about</a>.

-*The list of resources included below is not comprehensive, but hopefully can act as a starting point.
-For anybody looking to add additional resources that are not already included, please make a pull request on the [github repository](https://github.com/wa-hans/becoming-an-ally.github.io).*
+*This list is not comprehensive, but hopefully can act as a starting point.
+For anybody looking to add an organization that is not already included, please make a pull request on the [github repository](https://github.com/vocalmajority).*

 ___